Characters: Grand Theft Auto

 - Expy: Of Tony Montana.
-One his last unlockable outfit is Tony's suit from the finale of the film.
+One of his last unlockable outfits is Tony's suit from the finale of the film.

 - Even Evil Has Loved Ones: according to his dialogues with Earnest Kelly, he appears to have had a good relationship with his father.

 - Faux Affably Evil: Very affable if you're on his side, but completely, violently ruthless if you are his enemy.